Friday, April 24, 2020

-Thank you for your interest in judging at the Collegiate DECA International Career Development Conference (ICDC)!
+Thank you for your interest in volunteering as a judge at the Collegiate DECA International Career Development Conference (ICDC)!

-As a judge you will sit across the table from Collegiate DECA’s most talented members and evaluate their knowledge and skills they’ve developed all year.
-You provide the ‘real world’ expertise that sets our industry-validated competitive events program apart as you determine who will advance to finals or be named an international finalist.
+As a volunteer judge, you will sit across the table from Collegiate DECA’s most talented members and evaluate their knowledge and skills they’ve developed all year.
+You provide the real-world expertise that sets our industry-validated competitive events program apart as you determine who will be named an international finalist.

 DAY OF INFORMATION